-It should be noticed also that, due to the largest drag effect, the semi-major axis of Molniya 2-09 changes considerably, in particular as much as to move to a different mean motion resonance.
-While Molniya 2-10 stays in a 1:2 resonance with the Earth's rotation, Molniya 2-09 moves to 4:9 and then to 2:5.
-In the next future, this kind of considerations will be applied also to the other cases, and will be supported by a theoretical and numerical analysis, paying attention to both the role of Sun and Moon and to the possible occurrence of a chaotic behavior in the timespan considered.
+It should be noticed also that, due to the largest drag effect, the semimajor axis of Molniya 2-09 changes considerably, in particular as much as to move to a different mean motion resonance.
+While Molniya 2-10 stays in a 2:1 resonance with the Earth's rotation, Molniya 2-09 moves to 9:4 and then to 5:2.
+This challenging orbital behavior, and the physical mechanisms behind for this and other spacecraft in the Molniya constellation, will be more specifically addressed in a forthcoming study.